Cutting It Close

 Don Rosendo grew older.
 His health failed.
 A younger, stronger family became the largest dealers.
 Así es la vida.

 Okay, back to making hats.
-Today, Gabriel is the cortador who works on my hats.
-Below, he cuts the long straw at the end of the brim.
+Below, the cortador cuts the long straw at the end of the brim.

 Don Rosendo Delgado